What is infant and child mental health (and why is it important)?

 It is not expected that you would diagnose mental health conditions, as this requires specialised training.
 When considering the severity and impact of a child’s mental health, it can be useful to ask ‘How pervasive is it?’, ‘How severe is it?’, and ‘How persistent is it?’.
 You can help by making referrals to specialists trained in diagnosing and treating mental health conditions.

-In the following podcast (45 seconds), Dan Moss, Workforce Development Manager at Emerging Minds, talks about the significant role professionals can play in supporting children and families.
+In the following podcast excerpt (45 seconds), Dan Moss, Workforce Development Manager at Emerging Minds, talks about the significant role professionals can play in supporting children and families.

 Ready to learn more?